kristinemlarson/gnssrefl/tests/use_cases/use_sc02.md

 <img src="sc02-rhdot.png" width=600>

-And summary of the number of satellite arcs available:
+And a summary of the number of satellite arcs that are available:

 <img src="sc02-nvals.png" width=600>

-Some statistics come to the screen that give some perspective on the performance of the different frequencies and constellations.
+Some statistics come to the screen that give you some perspective on the performance of the different frequencies and constellations.
 Note that there *should* be biases because we have not yet applied the phase center correction.